The Rising Demand for Gold and Singapore’s Value PropositionBy SBMA

-Asia is the driver of the rising demand for gold globally.
-Asian demand for jewellery and investment totalled 2,015.4 tonnes in 2016, or 67% of global demand.
-Asia does not only comprise gold importing nations, but also includes countries that export gold as scrap or by-products of mining.
-According to Metals Focus, 52.4% of the world’s scrap gold comes from Asia, and 16.2% of the world mining supply of gold comes from Southeast Asia and the Pacific.
+Asia is the main driver of the rising demand for gold globally.
+Asian demand for jewellery and investment totalled 2,045 tonnes in 2021.
+The continent does not only comprise gold importing nations, but also includes countries that export gold as scrap or by-products of mining.
+According to Metals Focus, Asia’s gold mine production output remained the second-highest globally, at 610.4 tonnes in 2020, behind Africa at 931 tonnes.

 Additionally, there is increasing investor interest to store gold in Singapore, which offers a neutral and alternate location for them to store their wealth.
 With its world-class physical infrastructure, Singapore is well placed to accommodate this demand.
 Its innate attributes of neutrality, economic and political stability, excellent connectivity and reputation as an important financial centre have long appealed to global investors.
 In addition, Singapore has a strong, efficient and transparent legal and judicial framework, as well as a strong rule of law.
-According to the Monetary Authority of Singapore, the country has the largest pool of assets under management in Asia, with $2.6 trillion in 2015.
+According to the Monetary Authority of Singapore (MAS), the country has the largest pool of assets under management (AUM) in Asia, with S$2.6 trillion in 2015.
+In 2020, its AUM increased by 17%, reaching S$4.7 trillion (US$3.5 trillion).

-The physical allocation of gold in investment portfolios has been growing in Singapore, which has led to a growth in the number of companies setting up bullion operations in Singapore.
-Using the country as a base, they are able to leverage its infrastructure and geographical location to expand into Asia Pacific markets, and benefit from the lack of foreign exchange and capital restrictions, as well as the availability of several tax incentives.
+The physical allocation of gold in investment portfolios has also been growing in Singapore, which has led to a growth in the number of companies setting up bullion operations in Singapore.
+Using the country as a base, they are able to leverage its infrastructure and geographical location to expand into Asia Pacific markets and benefit from the lack of foreign exchange and capital restrictions, as well as the availability of several tax incentives.

 Singapore is a hub for logistics and finance in Southeast Asia and transacts very large imports and exports compared to the size of its own economy (Table 1).
 As a result, domestic economic trends are often influenced by broader economic and currency trends.
 Singapore also has very close connections with the Chinese economy through its extensive overseas network.